-Valuation Control ("VC") within Finance is responsible for the Company's fair value valuation policies, processes and procedures.
-VC is independent of the business units and reports to the Chief Financial Officer of the Morgan Stanley Group ("CFO"), who has final authority over the valuation of the Company's financial instruments.
+Valuation Control ("VC") within Finance is responsible for ensuring that the inventory carried at fair value in the Company's financial statements and associated disclosures is presented in accordance with applicable accounting standards.
+VC is independent of the business units and reports to the Chief Financial Officer of the Morgan Stanley Group ("CFO"), who has final authority over the valuation of the Company's inventory.
 VC implements valuation control processes designed to validate the fair value of the Company's financial instruments measured at fair value including those derived from pricing models.